Client Selection for Federated Policy Optimization with Environment Heterogeneity: Background

 or equivalently, $\eta_{n}(\pi) = \mathbb{E}_{s_{0} \thicksim \mu} \left[ V^{\pi}_{n}(s_{0}) \right]$.
 The notation $\mathbb{E}_{s_{0} \thicksim \mu_{n},a_{t} \thicksim \pi,s_{t+1} \thicksim P_{n}}$ indicates that the reward is averaged over all states and actions according to the initial state distribution, the transition probability, and the policy.
 Accordingly, the optimization problem for FRL can be formulated as

 where $q_{n}$ is the weight of the $n$-th client.
 Denote the average value function of policy $\pi$ as

 then we can rewrite (\ref{eq:3}) as

 The above formulation covers both heterogeneous and homogeneous cases.
-In particular, the different MDPs, i.e., different transition probabilities, represent the heterogeneous environments experienced by different clients.
-All MDPs will be identical for the homogeneous case \cite{fan2021fault}.
+In particular, the different MDPs, i.e., different transition probabilities, represent the heterogeneous environments experienced by clients.
+All MDPs will be identical for the homogeneous case \citep{fan2021fault}.
+It is worth noting that the optimization problem in (\ref{eq:4}) is often referred to as the Weighted Value Problem (WVP) in the latent MDP literature.
+Finding the optimal solution of WVP is NP-hard \citep{steimle2021multi}.
+In contrast, an error bound showing the distance between the obtained policy and the optimal policy is feasible as demonstrated in Section \ref{sec:ebFAPI}.